open/close all folders

-- In current Martian Manhunter continuity, this is what Malefic did to Mars, using a virus to kill all Green Martians.
+- In Post-Crisis Martian Manhunter continuity, this is what Malefic did to Mars, using a virus to kill all Green Martians.

-- Post-Crisis.
-Everyone in the alternate Earth of the Pocket Universe were killed by that universe's General Zod, Faora (renamed Zaora), and Quex-Ul.
+- In Superman story arc The Supergirl Saga, everyone in the alternate Earth of the Pocket Universe were killed by that universe's General Zod, Faora (renamed Zaora) and Quex-Ul.
 They even destroyed the planet's biosphere so no one would survive without a spacesuit.
-Matrix (the Post-Crisis Supergirl) is the only survivor.
+Matrix is the only survivor.
 Also, Earth and Krypton were the only inhabited planets, thanks to the manipulation of the Time-Trapper.
-Likely, any other Kryptonian criminals in the Phantom Zone remain trap there.
-Following Zero Hour, the lifeless Pocket Universe is wiped from continuity, making this a Class X-4.
+Likely, any other Kryptonian criminals in the Phantom Zone remain trapped there.
+Following Zero Hour!, the lifeless Pocket Universe is wiped from continuity, making this a Class X-4.

 - I Am Legend revolves around one of these.
 Mankind is either dead or zombified to a man, except for Will Smith and a few other people.
 However, the animals are doing just fine, and in fact have escaped the zoos and colonised the streets of New York.
 (There are lions.)
 The original book, however, is a 3b.

 - In the movie, dogs and rats are also affected by the virus, although it's not made clear how they're doing in the larger sense.
 One would assume they had a dieback/zombie rate similar to humans, at least in populated areas, but nothing's said about it one way or the other.